DaemonForge/Dayz-HeroesAndBandits/README.md

 - "/stat ActionName" in local chat will give you how many times you have done a certain action
 - "/stat Kills" in local chat will give you how many Kills you have made
-- "J" Opens a very simple GUI to see your Humanity, Level and some Stats
+- "J" Opens a very simple GUI to see your Humanity, Level and some Stats Each command and the GUI can be disabled in the server configuration

 ## Default Config